The State Board of Education’s order that the Stowe and Elmore-Morristown school districts merge raises a key moral question:

 Baseball season isn’t even two weeks old, and already some fans are whining about injuries, bad luck and dumb managers who rely more on statistics than their feel for the game, or vice versa.

 A pox on the politicians who have allowed American schools to become charnel houses, on the lobbyists who have turned the Second Amendment into a perverted religion, on the leaders who offer “thoughts and prayers” and do absolutely nothing to prevent the next school shooting.

 Our governor, Phil Scott, is an affable, well-thought-of guy.
 The question is whether he’s the leader the state needs right now.
 Based on his State of the State address, we have our doubts.

 We do our best to get every opinion in the paper.
 The wider the variety of ideas, the better readers are served.
 Letters should be no more than 400 words and should be submitted by 5 p.m. on the Monday before publication.
 Email letters to firstname.lastname@example.org.
 Please include your name, address and contact email or phone so we can verify that you wrote the letter.
 We keep contacts confidential.
-Thank-you letters from community members and nonprofits will be published on our websites as they arrive.
-For printed thank-you notices, contact firstname.lastname@example.org for pricing.
+See our Thank-You Letter Policy.
 Questions?
 Call 802-888-2212.

 The letters section is a forum for readers to respond — good, bad and ugly — to what they read in our newspapers.
 Thank-you notes from community organizations and nonprofits, to give credit to the businesses and individuals who have donated time, money and expertise, will be printed on our websites, free of charge, at the discretion of the editor as they arrive.
 If you wish to print your thank-you letter in one or more of our papers, our sales team is here to help.
 Call 802-253-2101 (Stowe/Waterbury office), 802-888-2212 (Morrisville office) or email email@example.com.